Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experiments

 \subsection{Protein Datasets}

-We further experiment on protein datasets represented on $n$-dimensional torus from their torsion angles, consisting of 500 high-resolution proteins~\citep{lovell2003structure} and 113 selected RNA sequences~\cite{murray2003rna} preprocessed by \citet{huang2022rdm} which we provide details in Appendix~\ref{app:exp:protein}.
+We further experiment on protein datasets represented on $n$-dimensional torus from the torsion angles, consisting of 500 high-resolution proteins~\citep{lovell2003structure} and 113 selected RNA sequences~\cite{murray2003rna} preprocessed by \citet{huang2022rdm} (details in Appendix~\ref{app:exp:protein}).
 We additionally compare our method against the Mixture of Power Spherical (MoPS)~\citep{de2020power} which models the distribution as a mixture of power spherical distributions.
-We use the LogBM as the geodesic is accessible in closed form on the torus.
+We use the LogBM as the logarithm map is easy to compute on the torus.
 Table of Figure~\ref{fig:torus} demonstrates that ours outperforms or is on par with RDM while making marginal improvements over RFM, where the baselines are likely to be close to optimal.
 We provide the results of the other two protein datasets (General, Pre-Pro) in Table~\ref{tab:protein} showing comparable results with RFM.
-We visualize the learned density in Figure~\ref{fig:ramachandran} where our model properly fits the data distribution.
+We visualize the learned density in Figure~\ref{fig:ramachandran} using Ramachandran plots where ours models the data distribution almost perfectly.